SimonHanlyJones/lawpath_tech_test/README.md

 - GraphQL serverless function powered by Apollo Client.
 - Custom provider for address validator form state management.
 - OpenAI integration with custom tool calling.
+- Integration tests for the backend and UI tests for the frontend.

 ## Live Demo